Choose the health content that’s right for you, and get it delivered right in your inbox.

 Most of our to-do lists are growing longer by the day, but taking care of yourself — and protecting your long-term health — should always be a priority.
-Your body deserves your time and attention, and we’re here to help you feel healthier for longer.

 Regular screenings are essential for maintaining your overall health.
 Some can help identify concerns early, and others allow you to work with your doctor on a customized care plan to help you stay well and feel whole.

 Colorectal screening is used to determine the presence of any cancerous or precancerous cells in your lower digestive tract.
-It generally involves a colonoscopy and the use of sedatives to help you comfortable during the process.
+It generally involves a colonoscopy and the use of sedatives to help you be comfortable during the process.

 Blood Pressure: Know Your Numbers